-- The committee consists of the Budget and Finance Committee Chairperson, Treasurer, Alternate Delegate, and any member of the assembly willing to participate in the budget and finance process.
-A background in accounting, finance, or bookkeeping, while helpful, is not a requirement. - The committee meets as necessary, which means that the committee meets frequently (monthly or more) in the fall during the preparation of the budget and then on an occasional basis throughout the year to address specific financial concerns as they arise.
+- The Committee consists of the Budget and Finance Committee Chairperson, Treasurer, Alternate Delegate, and any member of the Assembly willing to participate in the budget and finance process.
+A background in accounting, finance, or bookkeeping, while helpful, is not a requirement. - The Committee meets regularly (monthly or more) to address specific financial concerns as they arise.
+It may meet more frequently in the fall during the preparation of the budget.